isomerpages/moe-wellingtonpri/_useful-links/General/School Information.md

 | Thursday | 7.30 am to 2.30 pm |
 | | |

-All P3 to P6 students are required to wear school tie / scarf on every **Monday**.
+All P3 to P6 students are required to wear school tie / scarf on every&nbsp;**Monday**.

 CCA Day is on Friday.